usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV Card MAY be subjected to additional testing.

-[^orientation]: For some individuals, the contact surface for the ICC MAY be sufficient for determining the orientation of the card.
+[^orientation]: For some individuals, the contact surface for the ICC may be sufficient for determining the orientation of the card.

 ### 4.1.4 Visual Card Topography {#s-4-1-4}